 Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider

-your comments as we revise our forms and publications.
+your comments as we revise our tax products.

 Ordering forms and publications.